SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

 - An Immutable Developer Hub account.
 - Your application's repository or a new application project.

-## Step 1: Creating a Simple Application
+## Step 1: Creating or Cloning Your Application

 You can start by creating a new application from scratch or by cloning an existing repository that has a basic application structure.